eaceto/LocalAuthentication-Verify/README.md

-# macos_touchid_cli
+# LocalAuthentication-verify
-A CLI tool to authenticate using TouchID.
+A CLI tool to authenticate using Biometry, Watch or Password.
 Useful for other CLI tools wanting to use Local Authentication as a unlock method